1 Name of Medicine

 Children aged less than 6 years.

 Limited data are available concerning the safety and efficacy in children less than 6 years old.
-In children aged 5 years or less, a starting dose of 20 to 60 mg daily has been recommended.
+For children aged ≥ 4 weeks up to 5 years, a starting dose of 20 to 60 mg daily has been recommended.
 This dose can be increased by up to 60 mg/day, every 3 to 7 days, (steady state is usually obtained in less than 3 days) until optimal control is obtained.
 Divided doses are recommended in order to minimise serum fluctuations following administration.
 The maximum daily dose is not well defined but should probably not exceed 600 mg/day.
 Monitoring of serum levels is recommended, especially during the initial stages of therapy.

 Trigeminal neuralgia.
 The recommended initial dose is 200 to 400 mg daily in 2 divided doses increasing by 200 mg each day in divided doses until pain relief is obtained.
 This is usually achieved with doses up to 800 mg daily.
 Larger doses of conventional tablets should be given as 3 to 4 divided doses.
 The maximum dose should not exceed 1200 mg daily.
 As soon as the pain is well controlled, gradually reduce the dosage to the minimal effective level.
 Because trigeminal neuralgia is characterised by periods of remission, attempts should be made to reduce or discontinue the use of carbamazepine at intervals of not more than 3 months.